kubeflow/pipelines/components/kubeflow/kfserving/README.md

 ### Deletion

-To delete a model, simply set the `action` to `'delete'` and pass in the InferenceService name.
+To delete a model, simply set the `action` to `'delete'` and pass in the InferenceService name:

 ```python
 kfserving_op(